TANGO-Project/monitor-infrastructure/rest-api/README.md

 GET "/api/monitored/series"
 ```

-Get monitored series (collectd names assigned to the different metrics)
+Returns all the monitored series (collectd names assigned to the different metrics)

 **Example:**